ThriveOnz360

 The Annual Stack Audit — Avoiding the 41-Subscription Problem

 The founder from the opening had 41 subscriptions because nobody reviewed the stack in three years.
-Recommended: annual stack review on the same schedule as annual accounts review.
+Recommended: annual stack review on the same schedule as annual accounts.

 Utilisation check: